 Furthermore, the coupling of all the fermions with the new gauge boson can be computed from the following relevant part of the Lagrangian:

 The couplings $g_{\psi}$ of all the fermions in our theory are collected in Table \ref{gauge} and will be useful for our phenomenological study performed later in the text.
-Note that the coupling of the left-handed SM fermions are largely suppressed compared to the right-handed ones since it is always proportional to $\sin \theta_X$ and $\theta_X$ must be small and is highly constrained by the experimental data.
+Note that the couplings of the left-handed SM fermions are largely suppressed compared to the right-handed ones, since they are always proportional to $\sin \theta_X$ and $\theta_X$ must be small and is highly constrained by the experimental data.

 \FloatBarrier